balmbees/corgi/README.md

 }
 ```

-Ok, fairly good, since it's on lambda and api gateway so everything is managed and scaled....etc.
+Ok, fairly good, since it's on lambda and APIGateway so everything is managed and scaled....etc.
-but also, you can clearly see this is at tipping point of going unmanagable.
+but also you can clearly see that this is at the tipping point of going unmanageable.

 there are several frameworks that built for this,
-(such as running express itself on lambda, eventhough which is what exactly AWS APIGateway is for)
+(such as running express itself on lambda, even though which is what exactly AWS APIGateway is for)
 [lambda-req](https://www.npmjs.com/package/lambda-req)
 [aws-serverless-express](https://github.com/awslabs/aws-serverless-express)
 [serverless-express](https://claudiajs.com/tutorials/serverless-express.html)

-At Vingle, we did seriously considered about using this kinds of express wrapping,
+At Vingle, we did seriously consider about using these kinds of express wrapping.
-but cleary those are really unefficient and not really reliable for production usage
-and we thought we can do better. so just decided to make one
+But clearly those are really inefficient and not really reliable for production usage and, most of all, we thought we can do better. so just decided to make one

-inspired by [Grape](https://github.com/ruby-grape/grape) a lot, since we really liked it
+Inspired by [Grape](https://github.com/ruby-grape/grape) a lot, since we really liked it

 ## Corgi Example